By Kait Spong

 13 min read

-We appreciate choice.
-As independent human beings with our own thought processes, all of us have unique preferences for everything, from ice cream to streaming services.
+As human beings, we appreciate choice.
+All of us have unique preferences for everything, from ice cream to streaming services.
 In its purest form, choice is the ultimate expression of free will.
 These days, there are a lot of choices out there, especially when it comes to online shopping.
 It can be tough to feel like you’re making the right decision as a customer.
-This often leads to the common phenomenon of analysis paralysis where the Paradox of Choice rears its ugly head, and you’ll only end up with too many options and fear of making the wrong choice.
+This often leads to the common phenomenon of analysis paralysis where the paradox of choice rears its ugly head, and you’ll only end up with too many options and fear of making the wrong choice.

-From an e-commerce business perspective, it might be just as difficult for you to select a technology vendor (or vendors) that will accommodate the customer, help you stand out from the rest of the digital crowd, and improve your company’s return on investment (ROI).
+From a digital commerce perspective, it might be just as difficult for you to select a technology vendor (or vendors) that will accommodate the customer, help you stand out from the rest of the digital crowd, and improve your company’s return on investment (ROI).
 If you’re looking to help your customer along their purchase journey, the solution lies in creating winning digital experiences with a flexible, agile tech stack.

 Bloomreach CEO and co-founder, Raj De Datta, believes these winning digital experiences are built for the seeker, not just the customer.
 Too often, we think of our target prospects in a limited way: They are customers — plain and simple.
 But human beings are much more complex and assume multiple roles in their daily lives: an employee, a mentor, a parent, a sibling, or a spouse, to name a few.
 Before they become customers, they are seekers with a purpose that they hope to fulfill.
 It’s your objective as a business to ensure their success.

 By shifting from a “customer-centric” to a “seeker-centric” viewpoint, your company upholds answers over results and participation over consumption.
 According to De Datta, “These companies recognize that while choice is great, we can do much more to make the experience positive and productive.”
 But where do you start when there are so many solutions that seem to be worth your investment dollars?